umich-biostatistics/AEenrich/README.md

 ## Overview

-Gene enrichment tests to perform adverse event (AE) enrichment analysis.
+Adverse event (AE) enrichment analysis.
 Unlike the continuous gene expression data, AE data are counts.
 Therefore, AE data has many zeros and ties.
 We propose two enrichment tests.
 One is a modified Fisher’s exact test based on pre-selected